Bearing Puller for Bottom Brackets - Wind-Out Type

 We offer two designs of bottom bracket bearing puller:

-This 'wind-out' type which is ideal if there is a recess behind the bearing for the tool to gain purchase (more details below).
+This 'wind-out' type which is ideal if there is a recess behind the bearing for the tool to gain purchase, and if there is a surface around the bearing for the tool's 'cup' to rest on (more details below).

-If you don't have a recess behind your bearing, or if you have a Shimano style pressfit bottom bracket where the whole bottom bracket is replaced rather than just the bearing, then you might be better with our 'expanding type' bottom bracket tool.
+If you don't have a recess behind your bearing, or if it is an 'outboard' style BB where there isn't much material around the bearing for the tool's 'cup' to rest on, or if you have a Shimano style pressfit bottom bracket where the whole bottom bracket is replaced rather than just the bearing, then you might be better with our 'expanding type' bottom bracket tool.

 Please feel free to drop us a note if you're not sure which you need!